tom-howard/ros2/docs/com/assignment2/assessment.md

 !!! warning
     Failure to follow all the requirements listed on this page could result in **penalties** being applied to your mark, or **zero marks** being awarded for a submission point and/or assignment task!

-Your ROS package should be hosted on GitHub, it should be setup as a private repository, and you should have added `tom-howard` as a collaborator.
+Your ROS package should be hosted on GitHub, it should be setup as a private repository, and you should have added `tom-howard` and `AlexandrLucas` as collaborators.

 In addition to this, you should have registered your package with the teaching team (via the Google Form), so that we know where to find it on the submission deadlines.